pagkly/Zed/Investopedia4/How Notices of Termination Work.md

 Another term for notice of termination document is "[pink slip](https://www.investopedia.com/terms/p/pink-slip.asp)" or "termination letter."

-If your job is terminated but you are under a union contract, your employer is legally bound to give you a notice of termination; otherwise, there is no law that individual companies must provide their "at-will" workers with a notice of termination.
+If your job is terminated but you are under a union contract, your employer is legally bound to give you a notice of termination; otherwise, there is no law that individual companies must provide their "at-[[Will|will]]" workers with a notice of termination.

 ## How a Notice of Termination Works

 In the United States, employers are not required to give notice to a worker prior to their termination as per the [[Fair Labor Standards Act (FLSA)]](https://www.investopedia.com/terms/f/fair-labor-standards-act-flsa.asp).
-All American workers are considered "at-will," which means that an employer can terminate employees for any reason, without establishing just cause, [[as long as the reason is not illegal]](https://www.investopedia.com/terms/w/wrongful-termination-claims.asp) (such as gender, religious or racial discrimination).
+All American workers are considered "at-[[Will|will]]," which means that an employer can terminate employees for any reason, without establishing just cause, [[as long as the reason is not illegal]](https://www.investopedia.com/terms/w/wrongful-termination-claims.asp) (such as gender, religious or racial discrimination).
 The reasoning is that an employee also has the right to leave a job for any reason at any time.

 ### Key Takeaways

--   Employers who hire “at-will” workers are not legally bound to give advance notice to an employee who is being fired.
+-   Employers who hire “at-[[Will|will]]” workers are not legally bound to give advance notice to an employee who is being fired.
 -   Giving employees a termination notice helps a company maintain a positive image, especially if they provide the reasons for the termination.
 -   There is a law on the books, the WARN Act, which requires employers (who have 100 workers or more) who are planning mass layoffs or have plans to close a factory or plant, to provide up to 60 days notice to its employees.